CounsellorPolonius/mythras/README.md

  - Mrpoid2018 renamed to Mythras.
  - Most text translated to english.
  - Umeng Analytics and trackers have been removed/disabled.
 Note that this may break functionality of some things in the app.
+ - This has been a learning experience for me and I have not done something like this before.
+SOme of the code quality may be a mess and some of the anti-tracking things I added may have been a hackjob.
+I'm always open to suggestions.

 # To Do